-Squier’s most 1980s sounding album was the last of his big hits.
-The “Rock Me Tonight” video debacle aside, this album was his most “contemporary-sounding” record, and probably should’ve been his biggest seller overall.
+Squier’s 1984 album was the last of his big hits.
+The “Rock Me Tonight” video debacle aside, Signs of Life was his most “contemporary-sounding” record, and probably should’ve been his biggest seller overall.
 Originally-slated producer Robert John “Mutt” Lange (riding high due to his work with Def Leppard and The Cars) pulled out for reasons that were more personal than professional, and Steinman, notable mostly for writing hits for Meat Loaf, Bonnie Tyler and Air Supply, ended up being the pinch producer.
-No worries, this album is one of the few Squier albums to maintain consistency throughout the entire disc.
-Probably more than any of his other records, Signs of Life accurately captures the sound of the era.
+No worries, this album is one of the few Squier albums to maintain consistency throughout the entire disc, most likely due to Steinman’s “pushing” Squier’s songwriting to new places.
+Still a great listen today.
+More than any of his other records, Signs of Life accurately captures the sound of the era.

 DON’T SAY NO

 What can you say here?
 This is the breakthrough album that made Billy a household name.
 Miles better and more focused than his debut, Squier released an instant classic album that, along with Journey, Styx, REO Speedwagon, Rush, Pat Benatar and Foreigner, ruled AOR stations for 1981 and continues to be played all these years later on classic rock radio.
 There is no way that this could be ranked anywhere else but in first place.
 Killer from start to finish.